cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - u: the input to the mapping function.
   This is an element of F produced by the hash\_to\_base function.

-- (x, y): are the affine coordinates of the point output by the mapping.
+- (x, y): the affine coordinates of the point output by the mapping.
-  Indexed values are used when the algorithm calculates some candidate values.
+  Indexed variables (e.g., x1, y2, ...) are used for candidate values.

 - t1, t2, ...: are reusable temporary variables.
-For notable variables,
-    distinct names are used easing the debugging process when correlating with test vectors.

 - c1, c2, ...: are constant values, which can be computed in advance.